top of page

 After building the bridge over the Mississippi, it leased an Iowa railroad that eventually connected with the Union Pacific at Omaha.

-When the transcontinental railroad between Omaha and Sacramento was completed in 1869, Geneva was on the preferred route for travelers heading to the Pacific Ocean.
+When the transcontinental railroad between Omaha and Sacramento was completed in 1869, Geneva was on the Overland Route which was the preferred (and fastest) route for travelers heading to the Pacific Ocean.

 bottom of page